Staff

 Allison Keyes

-Allison is a graduate of the University of Maryland School of Dentistry from Montgomery County, Maryland.
+Allison Keyes, DDS is a graduate of the University of Maryland School of Dentistry from Montgomery County, Maryland.
 She is thrilled to return to the UMB Writing Center staff as a second-year writing consultant!
 She holds a BA in communication and BS in biological sciences from the University of Maryland, College Park, where she conducted chemistry and award-winning science education research.
 Allison served as the Vice President of the DDS Class of 2024.
 In her role as a writing consultant, she is excited to meet members of the UMB community and eager to help you achieve your writing goals.
 In her free time, Allison enjoys volunteering, baking cupcakes, singing, writing, going on walks, watching football games, and spending time with family and friends.

 April Chenier